johnny13/li3_markdown/README.md

 # Markdown parser for [Lithium PHP](http://lithify.me)

+I forked this library in order to add better lithium support.
+Making a public version of the helper will allow you to also call this same functionality in your controller files.

 Lithium library for parsing markdown, uses [PHP Markdown Extra Extended](https://github.com/egil/php-markdown-extra-extended).

 PHP Markdown Extra version: `1.2.4`